mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-users.md

 ## Managing User roles

 User roles are managed from the **IAM portal**, which is specifically dedicated to the governance of roles and accesses to the resources of the Company.
-Find out how to edit a user's role in [the Identities Access Management documentation page](/development_suite/identity-and-access-management/manage-identities.md)
+Find out how to edit a user's role in the [Identities Access Management documentation page](/development_suite/identity-and-access-management/manage-identities.md).

 ### Managing User role at Company level